vigneshavm/Interview-questions/JS Q.md

 ---

 ---

-### **Modules, Storage & Browser APIs Interview Answers**

----

 #### **script and async and defer**

-The `<script>` tag is used to include JavaScript files in an HTML document.
-By default, when a `<script>` is encountered, the HTML parsing is paused until the script is loaded and executed, which can lead to delays in rendering.
+- The `<script>` tag is used to include JavaScript files in an HTML document.
+- By default, when a `<script>` is encountered, the HTML parsing is paused until the script is loaded and executed, which can lead to delays in rendering.
 The `async` and `defer` attributes help optimize script loading behavior.

 - **`async`**: The script is fetched asynchronously (in parallel with the HTML parsing) and executed as soon as it is available, without waiting for the HTML parsing to finish.
 This can cause the script to execute before the HTML parsing is complete.